simov/grant/example/dynamic/README.md

 ## Start the Flow

-To start the OAuth flow for Facebook navigate to `http://dummy.com:3000/connect_facebook`
+To start the OAuth flow for Facebook and dynamically override the `state` parameter via `POST` request navigate to `http://dummy.com:3000/connect_facebook`

+Alternatively to start the OAuth flow for Facebook and dynamically override the `state` parameter via `GET` request navigate to `http://dummy.com:3000/connect_facebook2`